whowechina/voltex_pico/README.md

   * 6x SS49E or compatible linear Hall Effect sensors, in SOT23-3 (H1-H6).
   * 1x 10ohm resistor, 0603 (R5).
   * 1x 3.3V Zener diode, in SOD-123 or SOD-123F, such as BZT52H-C3V3 (Z1).
-  * 6x low profile magnetic switches, Gateron/Nuphy Jade mini or Jade Pro mini, or Kailh Star Magnetic Mini.
+  * 6x low profile magnetic switches, Gateron/NuPhy Jade Mini or Jade Pro Mini, or Kailh Star Magnetic Mini.
 (B1-B6).
-  * 4x heavy springs to replace the original ones for 4 BT low-profile buttons.
+  * 4x heavy springs (60gF+) for low-profile switches, to replace the original ones in 4 BT switches.
 You may buy or harvest them from Kailh Choc heavy switches.

 * This picture shows a soldered PCB (there might be changes in newer versions of PCB).
-It shows a Hall Effect switch build.
+It's a Hall Effect switch build.
   <img src="doc/pcb1.jpg" width="90%">
   <img src="doc/pcb2.jpg" width="90%">